sunnyg1210/adminbsbmaterial-ANGULAR/README.md

 Fully responsive template converted to Angular 4 from the original html version which can be found [here](https://github.com/gurayyarar/AdminBSBMaterialDesign#readme).

-This angular 4 version has been developed by Sunny Gohil and is supported by the team at [SVS IT SOLUTIONS](https://svsitsolutions.co.uk) and [Mavericks Web Studio](http://maverickswebstudio.co.uk)
+This angular 4 version has been developed by the team at [SVS IT SOLUTIONS](https://svsitsolutions.co.uk) and [Mavericks Web Studio](http://maverickswebstudio.co.uk)

 <a href="https://svsitsolutions.co.uk"><img src="https://svsitsolutions.co.uk/wp-content/uploads/2017/05/new-svs-website-logo.png"></a>
 <a href="http://maverickswebstudio.co.uk"><img src="http://maverickswebstudio.co.uk/wp-content/uploads/2017/04/MA2-1.png" width="70"></a>